20+ Ways Music Aids Kids Learning

 Kids don’t have to play an instrument to get the benefits.
 All they need is to be exposed to plenty of music, a good variety (especially classical), and let the music do the rest.
 Make sure to keep the volume at a lower level and follow the lead of your child.
 As home educators and teachers, including music comes with huge benefits.

-At ShillerLearning we teach to all five of children’s senses.
+At ShillerLearning we use all learning modalities and teach to all five of children’s senses.
 Including music in our lessons is an important part of what we do.
-We have carefully developed songs designed to help kids learn math facts, language arts, geography, and more.
+We have carefully developed songs designed to help kids learn math, language arts, geography, and more.
 It is our hope you’ll all be able to enjoy these songs together.
 Especially now that you have a greater understanding of how music aids learning.
 Check out our songs and make sure to order yours!

 Don't forget to save and pin!!